 But despite the classic moniker, the 2019 iPad Air is a new beast… though people who saw the 10.5-inch iPad Pro from 2017 might find themselves having a second round of deja vu, because tech-wise its incredibly similar to that one.

 And that makes us happy, because that was one of our favourite tablets ever, and this version is much cheaper.
+And even cheaper still right now thanks to some attractive Black Friday discounts.

 Originally, Apple used the ‘Air’ name for products that were thinner and lighter than anything that had come before.
 But this new iPad Air, like the recent new MacBook Air, doesn’t actually fit this description.